In this part of the PHP programming tutorial, we will talk about functions.

 Static variables

 A static variable is a variable that has been allocated statically, whose lifetime extends across the entire run of the program.
-(Wikipedia) The default, local variables do not retain their value within consecutive calls of the function.
+(Wikipedia) The default, local variables do not retain their value within consecutive calls of the function.<?phpIn the above example, we have a normal, nonstatic variable.
+We increment the variable each time the function is called.
+We call the function 5 times.
+However, nonstatic variables are initiated for each call of the function.
+After 5 function calls the $value equals to 1.

 function nonstatic() {